jeaye/blog.jeaye.com/_posts/2016-05-30-https-illusion.md

 consider [Privacy Badger](https://www.eff.org/privacybadger) and [μblock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/).

-*As soon as that data has been shared, you can never take it back.*
+*As soon as data has been shared, you can never take it back.*

 Once you understand that every website you browse through HTTPS still knows who you are, if you want to make that more difficult, you might consider using an